 - Make an appointment by clicking here.

 - Come to the Embassy 30 minutes prior your appointment with your application, required documents, and two 2″ x 2″ photos to allow time for security screening.
-No photographer is available at the Embassy Monday to Friday from 6:30 am to 3:00 pm, except the last Friday of every month.
+A photographer is available at the Embassy Monday to Friday from 6:30 am to 3:00 pm, except the last Friday of every month.
 The fee for this service is $7 (seven dollars) for two photos.

 For more information about how to access the Consular Section click here.